 What this means, is viewers can turn fiction into reality and live like the show’s main characters; go to the same bars and shops, visit the hottest nightspots and best restaurants etc.

 A Reality show here in New Zealand I Personally thing will really fit this concept is, TV3’s New Zealand’s Next Top Model, because models are generally seen as party-going, trendsetting, ‘know what’s good’, type of people.
 Here’s an example why I think this is going to be powerful: say a contestant goes out to chill at a local hot spot, she will check into foursquare, leave tips like what is the best drink, whether the music was good, and automatically that venue is in the spotlight because a NZ’s Next Top Model Contestant checked in, bringing in clientele which might not usually visit there.
-It would also act as a popular conversation starter amongst your friends, for example ” from NZ’s Next Top Model was here and she had this cocktail”.
+It would also act as a popular conversation starter amongst your friends, for example ” [insert name] from NZ’s Next Top Model was here and she had this cocktail”.

 Taking the Bravo TV Badges idea, the show could possibly partner up with Foursquare and design their own custom badges, such as a “You party like a Supermodel” badge.

 I definitely see this benefiting local shows like NZ’s Next Top Model in terms of engaging with their viewers to a whole different level as being a great promotional tool for dining and entertainment venues, they will thrive from it.